-HARKERS ISLAND — Visitors to Cape Lookout National Seashore this summer is offering programs that include seeing the lighthouse at night or learning about the wild horses that call the seashore home.
+HARKERS ISLAND — Cape Lookout National Seashore this summer is offering programs that include seeing the lighthouse at night or learning about the wild horses that call the seashore home.

 Evening programs at the Cape Lookout Lighthouse will kick off June 21 and continue June 22 and June 23.
 Bring a flashlight and experience South Core Banks and the lighthouse as the lightkeepers did, in the dark of night.
 Hear their stories and watch the sunset at the national seashore.